-There are several situations where salt can damage plants: some areas have saline soils, there may be occasional seawater flooding, or slightly saline irrigation water can accumulate in the soil.
+There are several situations where salt can damage plants: some areas have saline soils, there may be occasional seawater flooding, or salt can accumulate in the soil from slightly saline irrigation water.
 Coastal areas can have salt spray that affects the local plant communities.
-In those situations, problems can arise, particularly in plants out of their native range or when unusual conditions spread salt out of it’s usual area.
-For instance, hurricanes can cause plant damage up to 10 miles inland, not just by breakage but by salt injury to foliage.
+In all those situations, problems can arise, particularly in plants out of their native range or when unusual conditions spread salt out of its usual area.
+For instance, hurricanes can cause plant damage many kilometers inland, not just by breakage but by salt injury to foliage.

 Salt uptake via soil

-Areas affected are below road grade, usually quite close to road, especially where tree’s roots are all in low area with limited drainage.
-Symptoms: leaf scorch, premature defoliation, dieback, can contribute to death.
-Can see in red pine in the Adirondacks and many species in the Rocky Mountains.
-Sugar maple is susceptible.
-Mechanisms: osmotic concentration in soil too high, roots can’t obtain enough water.
-Chloride accumulates to toxic levels in tissues, especially those with greatest transpiration.
-Na may replace cations like Ca and K in soil, creating deficiency.
-Na also raises pH, making iron unavailable.
-Na also degrades soil texture.
+Areas most affected are below the road grade, usually quite close to the road, especially where tree roots are all in a low area with limited drainage.
+Symptoms include leaf scorch, premature defoliation, dieback, and death.
+This is commonly seen, including in pines in the Adirondacks and many species in the Rocky Mountains.
+Acer saccharum is susceptible.

 The featured image at top shows Populus tremuloides (trembling aspen) acutely affected by MgCl2 along an unpaved road where the salt was used for dust abatement.

 Trees may be affected up to 50 meters from a highway, especially downwind.
 Exposed plants collect the most droplets so get the most damage.
 On conifers, needles brown at the tips (tip burn), drop early.
 On conifers, buds may die and twigs die back, often leading to witches’ brooms as numerous buds develop to replace the dead tips.